tonyscottpage/site/_posts/2014-09-09-four-principles.markdown

  But has your organisation yet managed to shift into a new open mode?
 We can try a quick litmus test to find out.
 What happens at work when you raise a provocative idea?

  I did this recently to help a client team think about their vision to 2020.
-The provocative example I gave them (actually of adopting the four principles above) generated a surprising range of reactions: this is really inspiring...this is a wild storm... giving me a headache... too big for us... we've got too much going on right now... have you any smaller more practical ideas?
+The provocative example I gave them (actually of adopting the four principles above) generated a surprising range of reactions: this is really inspiring...this is a wild storm...
+I wish you had given us this earlier... giving me a headache... it's too big for us... we've got too much going on right now... have you any smaller more practical ideas?
 What a few loved and embraced, many others rejected.

- So unsurpisingly rattling doors provokes defensiveness, and we can predict switched-on leaders will be urgently learning the art of opening their firm's windows, exploring and co-creating with all partners (old and new) their entirely new economic eco-system.
+Perhaps unsurprisingly rattling doors provokes defensiveness, but we can predict leaders will be urgently switching onto the art of opening their firm's windows, exploring and co-creating with all partners (old and new) their entirely new economic eco-system.

 To find out more about Wikinomics go to the <a href="http://www.wikinomics.com/blog/"; target="_blank">blog. </a>